MichaelLarocca/blog-michael-jude-larocca/posts/2024/08-24/my-first-meetup-insights-what-to-expect-and-how-to-prepare.md

 * **Connections**: Connect with attendees on other social platforms and exchange contact information (Twitter, LinkedIn, Discord, etc.)

 * **Meetup App Connection Limit**: Be aware of the 24-hour limit for connection requests on the Meetup App and plan accordingly.
-Remember, to make a connection, the other person has to choose you too!
+Remember, the free version allows only a limited number of connection requests, and to make a connection, the other person has to choose you, too!

 * **Familiarize with the Venue**: Know how to navigate and exit the venue to avoid any potential embarrassment.